dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 3. Semi-closed
     Allows to call multiple levels down.
-    This architecture is justified in two cases: 1.
-You need maximum performance at all costs.
-2. Layers hardly ever change.

     You should avoid this architecture as in most cases it can't be justified.

 4. Relaxing the rules